© Japanese Society of Phycology

-Articles must have a Summary that states in 300 words or fewer, the purpose, basic procedures, main findings and principal conclusions of the study.
+Articles must have a Summary that states in 300 words or less, the purpose, basic procedures, main findings and principal conclusions of the study.
 The names of organisms used should be given, and new taxa that are described should be mentioned.
 Authorities for taxon names should not be given in the abstract unless the primary purpose of the paper is to clarify nomenclature and the authorship of taxa.
-New botanical names proposed in the manuscript must also be mentioned in the Summary.
 The Summary should not contain abbreviations or references.
-Three to ten key words listed in alphabetical order should be supplied below the abstract for the purposes of indexing; note that words included in the title need not be included in key words.
+Three to ten key words listed in alphabetical order should be supplied below the abstract for the purposes of indexing; note that words included in the title should not be included in key words.

 The source of financial grants and other funding should be acknowledged, including a frank declaration of the authors' industrial links and affiliations.
-The contribution of colleagues or institutions should also be acknowledged.
-Acknowledgement of anonymous referees is not permitted.
+Do not acknowledge anonymous referees.

 South, G. R. and Whittick, A. 1987.
 An Introduction to Phycology.
 Blackwell Science, Oxford.